UST-QuAntiL/qhana-plugin-runner/README.md

 When many plugins are in use, many different dependencies will be installed which can lead to conflicts.
 Then it is necessary to only load a subset of the plugins via the `PLUGIN_FOLDERS` environment variable.
+For single plugins that should stay installed but disabled by default, use the `DISABLED_PLUGINS` environment variable.

 ### Debugging with VSCode